bjackman/locali-ci/README.md

 Bugs (high to low priority):

+ - `Manager::job_cts` is indexed only by commit hash, but not by test name.
+This means only one job for each commit actually gets cancelled, and if any test is running for a given commit then other tests don't get started.
+This might actually explain the "gummed up" issue I saw below, since it would lead to lots of jobs running that are invisible in the status tracker, and possibly missed opportunities to start new jobs.
  - Cancelled jobs still get cached if they shut down via `exit` instead of being directly terminated by `SIGINT`.
 Need to actuall check cancellation status before writing to DB.
  - Linked output data gets interpreted as HTML instead of plaintext.